St Kilda, Scotland: 13th to 18th centuries

-Rachel Chiesley was held on St Kilda from 1734 to 1741.
+According to Keay and Keay (1994), until the early 19th century the islanders' "close relationship with nature had taken the ritual form of Druidism", whilst their understanding of Christianity shaped their relationships with one another: a combination of "natural devoutness and superstitious character".
+Macauley (1764) claimed the existence of a "druidic" circle of stones fixed perpendicularly in the ground near the Stallar House on Boreray.
+However, by 1875 all trace of this had gone and according to John Sands “the St Kildans seem never to have heard of it”.

+Rachel Chiesley, Lady Grange was held on St Kilda from 1734 to 1741.
+The church minister of Harris, Kenneth Macaulay, visited St Kilda in 1759 on behalf of the Society in Scotland for Propagating Christian Knowledge (SSPCK), and published in 1764 The History of St Kilda, containing a Description of this Remarkable Island, the Manners and Customs of its Inhabitants, the Religious and Pagan Antiquities there found, with many other curious and interesting particulars.

-Visiting ships in the 18th century brought cholera and smallpox.
+Visiting ships brought cholera and smallpox in the 18th century.
 In 1727, the loss of life was so high that too few residents remained to man the boats, and new families were brought in from Harris to replace them.
-By 1758 the population had risen to 88 and reached just under 100 by the end of the century.
-This figure remained fairly constant from the 18th century until 1851, when 36 islanders emigrated to Australia on board the Priscilla, a loss from which the island never fully recovered.
-The emigration was in part a response to the laird's closure of the church and manse for several years during the Disruption that created the Free Church of Scotland.
+By 1758 the population had risen to 88, and it had reached just under 100 by the end of the century.
+This figure remained fairly constant from the 18th century until 1852, when 36 islanders, with the help of the Highland and Island Emigration Society, emigrated to Australia on board the Priscilla; reducing the population to 70.
+Among the emigrants was Ewen Gillies.
+The laird of St Kilda, Sir John MacLeod, tried to persuade some of the group to return to the island; when they were unconvinced, he paid for their voyage to Australia.
+Eighteen of the 36 St Kildans died of sickness on the ship or in quarantine.
+The island never fully recovered from the population loss.The emigration was in part a response to the laird's closure of the church and manse for several years during the Disruption that created the Free Church of Scotland.